By Parkdean Resorts on 07/03/2019

 Luskentyre Beach is about as inaccessible as they get.
 Situated on the Isle of Harris on Scotland’s Outer Hebrides, it’s only accessible by ferry from the mainland.
 However, for those that do persevere, the reward is worthwhile.
-Voted as the second most beautiful beach in the whole of the UK in recent years, its impossibly turquoise waters have be seen to be believed.
+Voted as the second most beautiful beach in the whole of the UK in the 2019 TripAdvisor Traveller’s Choice Awards, its impossibly turquoise waters have be seen to be believed.
 Ullapool (just over an hour’s drive from Inverness) offers a regular ferry service to Stornoway, where Luskentyre can be reached by road – making this beach break a challenging, but not impossible, jaunt.

 Luskentyre Beach, Outer Hebredies

 The northern Scottish town of Nairn enjoys prime position on the coastline - and thanks to the area’s unique microclimate, boasts brilliant weather to boot.
 Enjoying more hours of sunshine and less rainfall than its neighbours, Nairn Beach is a firm favourite amongst locals and holidaymakers alike.
 The pristine white sands are ideal for a picnic, while the sparkling waters of the Moray Firth are popular for a cooling dip.
 Backed by picturesque sand dunes and award-winning golf course – you’ll struggle to find a more peaceful setting.
 Keep your eyes peeled for wild dolphins on the horizon, known to frequent the region’s coastal waters.

 Nairn Lochloy Holiday Park is just steps from this spectacular beach, making it an ideal choice for a seaside break in Scotland.